Alucard2169/anime-cards/README.md

 ## basic functionality

 * Using a fetch function the data is requested from server and served on the DOM
+> each page of data containes 25 objects
+> after you reach the end of one page a pop asks you to move on to the next page or restart

 ## What i learned from this Project